stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Further customisation is possible by creating a subclass of :py:class:`DefaultPlotStyle` and overriding the :py:meth:`DefaultPlotStyle.customise` method and :py:meth:`DefaultPlotStyle.customise_axes` method.

+One-off changes in the template can also be done.
+The :py:class:`DefaultPlotStyle` behaves like a dictionary - the keys of the dictionary correspond to settings of the :py:class:`matplotlib.RcParams`.
+Reading the keys of the :py:class:`DefaultPlotStyle` returns the current settings, setting them changes the underlying :py:class:`matplotlib.RcParams` and deleting them resets the settings back to defaults.
+The
+:py:class:`DefaultPlotStyle` otherwise behaves like a standard mutable-mapping object, supporting the expected methods such as *get*, *pop*, *keys*, *values* etc. It is also possible to access the settings as attributes of the template except that they are prefixed with *template_* and periods '.' are replced with double underscores '__'.

+.. plot:: samples/plotstyles/customising.py
+    :include-source:
+    :outname:  customising

-The seaborn paclage offers many options for producing visually appealing plots with a higher level abstraction of the matplotlib api/
+The seaborn package offers many options for producing visually appealing plots with a higher level abstraction of the matplotlib api/
 The :py:class:`SeabornPlotStyle` template class offers a quick interface to using this.
 It takes attributes :py:attr:`SeabornPlotStyle.stylename`, :py:attr:`SeabornPlotStyle.context` and :py:attr:`SeabornPlotStyle.palette` to set the corresponding seaborn settings.